My Iron Lung: Recording

-"My Iron Lung"

 "My Iron Lung" was taken from a performance at the London Astoria (pictured).

 Only "My Iron Lung" was included on The Bends.
 Radiohead wrote it in response to the request from their record label, EMI, to record a single to repeat the success of "Creep".
 The caustic lyrics use an iron lung as a metaphor for the way "Creep" had both sustained and constrained them: "This is our new song / Just like the last one / A total waste of time / My iron lung".
 Yorke said in 1995: "People have defined our emotional range with that one song, 'Creep'.
 I saw reviews of 'My Iron Lung' that said it was just like 'Creep'.
 When you're up against things like that, it's like: 'Fuck you.'
 These people are never going to listen."

 According to the journalist Mac Randall, "My Iron Lung" transitions from a "jangly" opening hook to a "McCartney-esque verse melody" and "pulverising guitar explosions" in the bridge.
 Jonny Greenwood used a DigiTech Whammy pedal to pitch-shift his guitar by one octave, creating a "glitchy, lo-fi" sound.
 Ed O'Brien used an EBow, an electronic sustaining device, to generate a drone on his guitar.

 Radiohead recorded versions of "My Iron Lung" at RAK, but were not satisfied with the results.
 Instead, they used a performance recorded in May 1994 at the London Astoria, with Yorke's vocals replaced and the audience removed.
 Leckie said: "Considering it was recorded in the back of a truck outside the hall – not the best sound to get something from – we did quite well."
 The Astoria performance was included in the video Live at the Astoria, released in March 1995.

+Artwork

+My Iron Lung was Radiohead's first collaboration with the cover artist Stanley Donwood, whom Yorke enlisted as he was unhappy with their cover artwork.
+Donwood was not a fan of rock music, and said he took the work because he knew Yorke from their time as art students at the University of Exeter.
+Donwood and Godrich have worked on every Radiohead release since.